hans-chr-f/komma/README2.md

 # Dataset Card for Norwegian Comma Benchmark (NCB)

+Sentence-level evaluation of **???**

 ## Dataset Description
+The NCB corpus (version 0.1) is a collection of 840 human-written Norwegian sentence pairs.

+The sentences are manually collected from publically available sources like articles, governmental reports and ...
+They aim to be representative of Norwegian non-fiction, in particular governmental prose.

 - **Point of Contact:** [Hans Christian Farsethås](mailto:hans.farsethas@uib.no)
 - **Point of Contact:** [Joakim Tjøstheim](mailto:joakimtjostheim@outlook.com)

-### Dataset Summary

-The NCB corpus (version 0.1) is a collection of 840 human-written Norwegian sentence pairs.

 ### Supported Tasks and Leaderboards